leroyleow/linux-basics-course/docs/02-Working-With-Shell-Part-I/02-Basic-Commands.md

 To get the long list of files and directories.
 Run **`ls -l`** command
 ```
 $ ls -l
+-rw-rw-r-- 1 bob users 10400 Sep 27 08:52 sales .data -> 1 refers to number of links, bob is owner, group name is users, 10400 refers number of bytes
 ```

 To list all files including the hidden.
 Run **`ls -la`** command